domosute/rpi2-quantlib/conda_recipe/README.md

-[Note]: QuantLib/QuantLib-Python have package dependency which must be resolved prior to the installation of QuantLib/QuantLib-Python.
+QuantLib/QuantLib-Python have package dependency which must be resolved prior to the installation of QuantLib/QuantLib-Python.

 How to Build
 ------------